ericdequ/GovCon/data/blog/revalations/metaworldpeace.md

 - Why pay meta?
 - Get the data straight from user?
 - data from user will be cheeper?
-- stimulates economy more, allowing for usaers to do & post more dope shit!!!
+- stimulates economy more, allowing for usrs to do & post more dope shit!!!
 - users may even give up more personal data than meta scraping it off the top.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/-S__KDPuJPg?si=gkf714NlYsZTjFIG" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>